PyLadiesTC/Dcubed-installfest-2015/README.md

 [*Data Visualization in R*](data3presentations/09 Winston Chang data3 20150307.pdf) Winston Chang, Software Engineer at RStudio and author of "R Graphics Cookbook"

-Panel Discussion - How do you practice Data Science?
+Panel Discussion - How do you practice Data Science? <br />
-Jay Jacobs, Principal at Verizon
+Jay Jacobs, Principal at Verizon<br />
-Marc Light, Senior Engineering Manager at Honeywell Automation and Control Solutions Ravi Shanbhag, Director of Data Science at OptumInsight Alicia Hofelich Mohr, Data Management Research Associate at University of Minnesota
+Marc Light, Senior Engineering Manager at Honeywell Automation and Control Solutions<br />
+Ravi Shanbhag, Director of Data Science at OptumInsight<br />
+Alicia Hofelich Mohr, Data Management Research Associate at University of Minnesota<br />

 Thanks to our sponsors: Target, Cloudera, and SPS Commerce